AthiraKadampatta/rails-api-serializers/README.md

 cd rails-api-serializers/active-model-serialized-json
 ```

 In the subdirectory, install dependencies and set up the database.
-(Configure your `database.yml` file if needed)
+Configure your `database.yml` file.

 ```
 bundle install